mackyle/blocksruntime/README.txt

   clang -o sample -fblocks sample.c -lBlocksRuntime && ./sample

-If the above line outputs "Hello world" then your Blocks runtime support is correctly installed and fully usable.
+If the above line outputs "Hello world 2" then your Blocks runtime support is correctly installed and fully usable.
 Have fun!

 Note that it's possible to use the Blocks runtime without installing it into